YanCotta/YanCotta/README.md

 My long-term ideal is to utilize my academic background to bridge Biology and AI into solving real-world biological/biomedical problems.

-I understand.
-You want to ensure that the depth and breadth of your experience are fully represented, as the "About" section is your primary opportunity to make an impression.
-Let's create a final, definitive version that integrates all the important information from your original text while maintaining a highly readable and strategic structure.

-This version uses clear headings to improve the user experience, allowing someone to quickly scan and dive into the areas that interest them most.
-It is comprehensive, scannable, and powerful.

 🛠️ **Technical Expertise**

 * **AI Systems Architecture & MLOps:** I design scalable, robust, and intelligent systems from concept to deployment.
 My expertise covers the full **end-to-end ML lifecycle**, from data science and feature engineering to production-grade **MLOps and LLMOps** to ensure models deliver real-world value.